twse/random-stuff/Readable Fonts/Turkic.md

 Michael Everson / Evertype created input utilities for macOS for Turkic languages.

-## A note on Mongolian script
-Although not part of my readable font series, this language is usually written in Cyrillic script.

 ## Diacritical and Cyrillic special characters (in alphabetical order by language)

 ### Azerbaijani - Typed as usual on Azerbaijani keyboards